MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

 }
 ```
 <div class="padd25px">
-  <div class="center img-description">resources.json — the resources file used by deepify to map and deploy each microservice’s codebase</div>
+  <div class="center img-description">resources.json — the resources file used by deepify to map and deploy each microservice's codebase</div>
 </div>

 ```js